Kimchi—a spicy, fermented cabbage dish—has been a staple in

 incorporate it into dumplings, savory Korean pancakes, fried rice, or kimchi stew (kimchi chigae).

-I even love it as a topping for grilled veggie burgers!
+I even love it as a topping for grilled veggie burgers with a fried egg and grilled pineapple!
 So if your kimchi

 doesn’t turn out as you would like or if it is past its prime, don’t throw it